DanielGarciaGuillen/danielgg.com/content/how-javascript-works-closure/index.md

 ![Execution Context!](images/closure3.png)

 <b>Step 3</b>: At line 9, JS executes `example()`, since we know this is an invocation, we push it to the call stack and we create a brand new execution context.
-We know that invoking an example is the same as invoking what used to be `duplicateNumber`.
+We know that invoking `example` is the same as invoking what used to be `duplicateNumber`.

 The key to understanding closure is coming, hang on tight.